Are you an adviser? Go to Unbiased Pro

 This page also lists some of the deductions, reliefs and special circumstances to consider, which we also cover below.

-Filling out tax forms wrong can result in headaches, interest and fines, but getting it right can be financially rewarding.
+Filling out tax forms wrong can result in headaches, interest and fines.

 An accountant will be able to analyse your income and outgoings, as well as flag any tax relief when helping you with your tax return.